citiususc/construe/README.md

 ![fig4 interpretation](https://cloud.githubusercontent.com/assets/4498106/20661551/a1824bee-b54f-11e6-870f-a2aa14c43e88.png)

 Once the interpretation is finished, the resulting observations are printed to the terminal, and two interactive figures are shown.
 One plots the ECG signal with all the observations organized into abstraction levels (deflections, waves, and rhythms), and the other shows the interpretations tree explored to find the result.
 Each node in the tree can be selected to show the observations at a given time point during the interpretation, allowing to reproduce the *abduce*, *deduce*, *subsume* and *predict* reasoning steps [1].

+In order to support this kind of interactive analysis in other arbitrary (short) ECG fragments, the `fragment_processing.py` script is provided.
+However, this tool is conceived to provide insights into the abductive interpretation algorithms and illustrate the adopted reasoning paradigm, and not as a production tool.
+As explained below, this is the purpose of  `construe_ecg.py`.

 #### Interpreting external ECG records.
 The `construe-ecg` tool:

 Any ECG record in [MIT-BIH format](https://www.physionet.org/physiotools/wag/header-5.htm) can be interpreted with the *Construe* algorithm.
-For this, we provide two convenient python modules that may be used as command-line tools.
-The first one (`fragment_processing.py`) is intended to visually show the result of the interpretation of a (small) ECG fragment, allowing to inspect and reproduce the interpretation process by navigating through the interpretations tree.
-But the main one is the (`construe_ecg.py`) script, which is intended to be used as a production tool that performs background interpretations of full ECG records (or sections).
+This is done via the `construe_ecg.py` script, which is intended to be used as a production command-line tool that performs background interpretations of full ECG records (or sections).
 The result is a set of [annotations in the MIT format](https://www.physionet.org/physiotools/wag/annot-5.htm).
-Both tools try to follow the [WFDB Applications](https://www.physionet.org/physiotools/wag/wag.htm) command-line interface.
-The usage of the `construe-ecg` tool is as follows:
+This tool tries to follow the [WFDB Applications](https://www.physionet.org/physiotools/wag/wag.htm) command-line interface.
+The usage of the `construe-ecg` application is as follows:

 ```
 usage: construe_ecg.py [-h] -r record [-a ann] [-o oann]